AdguardTeam/KnowledgeBase/docs/guides/take-screenshot.md

 - **Hold down *Alt* and press *PrtScn* (or *Fn + Alt + PrtScn* on some laptops)**

-To take a screenshot of a specific area, you should use the following combination:
+To take a screenshot of a specific area, you must use the following combination:

 - **Hold down *Win* (the Windows button) and *Shift* and press *S***